LineageOS/lineage_wiki/pages/meta/contributing_using_git.md

 ## Getting set up

-This wiki uses [GitHub pages](https://pages.github.com).
+This wiki uses [Jekyll](https://jekyllrb.com/).
 In order to get ready to make your changes, you'll need to set up a few things:

 ### Install Git